 I used 2 teaspoons of organic extra virgin coconut oil and added 2 drops each of Defend essential oil blend and Tea Tree essential oil.
 (Many studies have demonstrated Tea Tree’s effectiveness against a number of oral bacteria.
 That’s the reason it is added to everything from toothpaste to mouthwash to “treated” toothpicks.)

-Here is a handy list of other essential oils and their specific uses that could be used as an enhancement to oil pulling that I found over at Camp Wander:
+Here is a handy list of other essential oils and their specific uses that could be used as an enhancement to oil pulling:

-1. Defend: General immune system, mouth and gum health, teeth problems, halitosis, cold, flue, sore throat, virus.
+1. Defend Blend: General immune system, mouth and gum health, teeth problems, halitosis, cold, flue, sore throat, virus.